 (ii) Use Your POS to Upsell

 Restaurant technology has evolved leaps and bounds over the last few years.
 You can use the humble Point of Sale software for more than just billing.
-Integrated with the CRM, the POS holds powerful customer data that helps servers with the suggestions to order certain items.
+Integrated with the CRM, the POS holds important customer data that helps servers with the suggestions to order specific items.
 Based on the ordering history and customer details, your staff can suggest and upsell items.